LasithPerera/ReactNTask/README.md

 Once installed, launch MyApp and explore its features:

 Sign Up / Sign In: Create a new account or log in with your existing credentials.

 Explore Features: Navigate through the app and discover all the functionalities available.
-Feedback: Share your thoughts and suggestions to help us improve.